BloomTech-Labs/Labs25-Human_Rights_First-TeamC-DS/README.md

 # Human Rights Considered - Data Science Backend
 <p align="center">
 <img src="https://raw.githubusercontent.com/Lambda-School-Labs/Labs25-Human_Rights_First-TeamC-FE/main/src/assets/HRC.png" width = "500">
 </p>

 ## [Human Rights First](https://www.humanrightsfirst.org/)

 > Human Rights First is a 501(c)(3) international independent advocacy and action organization that challenges America to live up to its ideals.
 We believe American leadership is essential in the global struggle for human rights, so we press the U.S. government and private companies to respect human rights and the rule of law.
 When they fail, we step in to demand reform, accountability and justice.
 Around the world, we work where we can best harness American influence to secure core freedoms.

+Human Rights Considered is a project working to track incidents of police use of force on Americans for Human Rights First.
 Our initial goal was to develop a visualization that showcases instances of police use of force along with a data science model that helps classify possible instances of brutality.
 We quickly realized that our highest-priority data science task -in addition to creating a model to assess use of force- was to source and process the relevant data, create a database, and to host it in an accessible API.

 **Disclaimer: This application is currently in Alpha (as of Sep 20, 2020) and is not ready for production.
 Please use at your own risk.**